Slainte91/COVID-positive-project/README.md

 2019 vs. 2020

 Which industries succeeded during the pandemic?
 Can we find a strong enough correlation to suggest the pandemic actively boosted their success?
 What could we predict about their status post-pandemic?

--	food and dining industry
-    o	takeout industry
--	gaming industry
--	national parks/outdoor relaxation
-    o	air pollution
--	Amazon/online retail
+How do our expectations of already-reported successful industries (food & dining, online sales) compare to our findings in the national parks industry?